hamzy/AndromedaBrewery/SourBeers/SuppaiNoCha/v3/README.markdown

 Turned off drain from mash tun, pump, and controller.
 Waited for 20 minutes.
 Mash started at 9:07 am.

+Mashed at 153F for 60 minutes.
+Brought up to 195F.

-**NOTE:** 16 gallons * 128 ounces / 8 ounces in cup = 256 cups * 2.5 grams per cup = 640 grams
+**NOTE:** 16 gallons * 128 ounces / 8 ounces in cup = 256 cups * 2.5 grams per cup = 640 grams.
-1 pound bag = 460 grams
+(1 pound bag = 460 grams)

 Amount | Item | When
 --- | --- | ---
-640 g | Decaffeinated Courtlodge Ceylon Black Tea
+640 g | Decaffeinated Courtlodge Ceylon Black Tea | 195F

 **NOTE:** filter screen is too small to handle the tea after rehydrating.
 Had to manually dunk it in and out

-Mashed at 153F for 60 minutes.
+Steep for 5 minutes.

 Boil volume should be 18.5 gallons.
 Boil started at 11:18 am.
 Gravity was 1.022 @ 80.53F = 1.025.
 Gravity should be 1.021.